 Sample Type Summary General This appendix summarizes field quality assurance/quality control (QA/QC) samples to be collected during activities conducted under the Interim Facility-Wide Groundwater Monitoring Plan.
 Field QA/QC samples are collected in accordance with the Compliance Order on Consent, Appendix F, Section I.B.5.f, and include field blanks (FBs), equipment blanks (EQBs), performance evaluation blanks (PEBs), field duplicates (FDs), field trip blanks (FTBs), and field splits (FSs).
-Field QA/QC samples are used to detect possible contamination from field sample collection, shipping processes, or the analytical laboratory process, and in the case of PEBs, to track analytical laboratory performance.
-Differences in analytical results between FDs and their paired regular samples, for example, may indicate the samples were not collected uniformly, were contaminated during shipping, or underwent significant variation during analyses.
-Detection of analytes in deionized water FBs may indicate contamination of the deionized water source, contamination from the shipping process, contamination of sample bottles, or contamination from the analytical laboratory.
+Field QA/QC samples are used to detect possible contamination from field sample collection, shipping processes, or analytical laboratory processes, and in the case of PEBs, to track analytical laboratory performance.
+Differences in analytical results between FDs and their paired regular samples, for example, may indicate the samples were not collected uniformly, were contaminated during shipping, or underwent significant analytical process variation.
+Detection of analytes in deionized water FBs may indicate contamination of the deionized water source or sample bottles, contamination during sample collection, or contamination from the shipping process or from the analytical laboratory.
 This appendix also addresses how field QA/QC results are used and the types of corrective actions or data qualifications that may be taken to address exceedances of target measures for each QA/QC sample type.
 Field QA/QC samples are not required for samples collected for screening-level laboratory analysis.
 Field Blanks FBs are used to monitor for contamination during sampling.
-They also can identify contamination from transportation and analysis in associated samples.
+They also can identify contamination from sample transportation and from analytical laboratory processes in associated samples.
 FBs are collected at a frequency of 10% of all samples collected in a 21-day sampling campaign.
 FBs are collected by filling sample containers in the field with deionized water to check for sources of sample contamination in the field.
 FBs are analyzed for the same analytical suites for which primary samples collected in the same trip are analyzed.
 FB results are evaluated as part of the secondary data validation process by using FB results to validate the associated sample results.
 If any analytes are detected in the FB, the result(s) from the associated sample(s) is qualified as undetected if the associated sample's concentration is less than 5 times the analyte concentration found in the associated FB.
 A validation reason code is also assigned to explain why the data were qualified.
 Equipment Rinsate Blanks EQBs are used to detect any contamination resulting from contaminated equipment or poor decontamination techniques.
-EQBs can also be used identify contamination from transportation and analysis in associated samples.
+EQBs can also be used identify contamination from sample transportation and from analytical laboratory processes in associated samples.
 EQBs are collected before a well is sampled with nondedicated equipment (pump).
 EQBs are prepared by passing deionized water through unused or decontaminated sampling equipment.
 EQBs are analyzed for organic constituents and per- and polyfluoroalkyl substances (PFAS) sampled for in the associated well, with the exception of high explosive compounds, which are not analyzed in EQBs.
 During the secondary data validation process, EQBs are evaluated in the same manner as FBs.
 If any analytes are detected in the EQB, the result(s) from the associated sample(s) is qualified as undetected if the associated sample's concentration is less than 5 times the analyte concentration found in the associated EQB.
 A validation reason code is also assigned to explain why the data were qualified.